Artyum/Neural-Network/README.md

 You can:
 * Create any number of layers with any number of perceptrons
-* Import png files and predict self-painted samples
+* Import png files and predict self-painted samples (mnist format 28x28px)
 * Save and load weights
 * Evaluate model
 * Print weights

+This Neural Network can be used for any classification problem.
+The example implementation comes with mnist dataset, but you can feed any other dataset you would like.
+To get it working you will need mnist as csv file that is available to download from: https://www.kaggle.com/oddrationale/mnist-in-csv.

+Additionally I've uploaded some custom made samples for testing.
+You can make your own samples in any graphical application as MsPaint.

 The data structure used by functions is very close to described in A.Ng's tutorial with exceptions: